pulse-framework/pulse/README.md

 });
 ```

-Pulse provides "collections" as a way to easily and efficiently save data.
-They automatically handle normalizinng and caching data.
+Pulse provides "collections" as a way to easily save data.
+They automatically handle normalizing and caching the data.

 Once you've defined a collection, you can begin saving data to it.